Yorafa/coursenote/content/sta414/5 Variational Inference.md

    1. Greedy maximize the objective over $q_i(x_i)$ (i.e.) $q_i(x_i)\propto \exp \{\sum_{j\in N(i)}\sum_{x_j}q_j(x_j)\phi_{ij}(x_i,x_j)\}$ where we can use Lagrangian by setting derivative to zero to solve
    2. Repeat until convergence

-This is guaranteed to converge but can converge to local optima.
+This is guaranteed to converge but can only converge to local optima.